Updated: Jan 5

-I commented last week on an article I read about this subject, and it provoked so many thoughts on the matter that it's possible to write a series on this.
+That article from 2019 provoked so many thoughts on the matter that I thought it possible to write a series on this.
 My first experience with this issue occurred fifteen or more years ago.
 A client called me and asked if I'd review their new, renewal NCCI Experience Modification for them.
-The only thing odd to me about the request was that we were only one year removed from the last full premium audit I had performed for them, and we recovered a substantial refund.
+The only thing odd to me about the request was that we were only one year removed from their last full premium audit I had performed for them, and we recovered a substantial refund.
 I didn't think there would be much to "clean up," but of course I agreed to take a look.

 The new mod had gone up to a 1.01 from a .98, I did find data errors to reduce the mod to a .99, and I sent the client an invoice for a percentage of the savings (which wasn't much on this 2-point mod reduction).
 They were so happy though.
 Enough so that I asked why they seemed more excited about this relatively small refund compared to the large refund they received the prior year.
 My client informed me that they were faced with having to pull a crew from a project because their renewal mod had gone above a 1.00 and my work saved them a small fortune in revenue had they lost this project.
 That's when I learned.